About Ahead Sheep™

 Questions about the use of your information: If you have any questions about how your information is used, please contact the Company.

 The Company does not provide a contact form and does not offer phone support.
-For general inquiries, you may contact the Company via its social media account on X: @aheadsheep.
+For general inquiries, you may contact the Company via its social media account on Bluesky: @aheadsheep.bsky.social.
 For legal correspondence, contact the Company's registered agent as listed in the Wisconsin Department of Financial Institutions business registry.

 Sharing of Information

-For Legal Compliance: Information may be disclosed to comply with applicable laws, regulations, legal processes, or government requests.
+For Legal Compliance: Information may be disclosed if required to comply with applicable laws, regulations, legal processes, or government requests.

-For Business Transfers: In the event of a merger, acquisition, or sale of all or a portion of the Company's assets, user information may be transferred to the new owner.
+For Business Transfers: In the event of a merger, acquisition, or sale of all or a portion of the Company's assets, user information may be transferred to the new owner as part of that transaction.

-With Your Consent: Information may be shared with third parties when you have given your explicit consent.
+With Your Consent: Information will only be shared with third parties if you have given your explicit consent (for example, if you opt in to optional features such as newsletters or cloud storage in the future).

 Cookie Policy

-Cookie and Consent Management: The Site may use consent management tools to comply with applicable privacy laws and provide users with control over their data preferences, including the use of cookies and tracking technologies.
+Consent Management: The Site uses Cookiebot to comply with applicable privacy laws and provide users with control over any non-essential cookies or tracking technologies.
+By default, no non-essential cookies are set unless you provide consent.

 Data Security